 To be considered for an Ocean Rescue Lifeguard position, applicants are required to have a current American Red Cross Lifeguard and CPR/AED certificate.
 Applicants also participate in a run-swim-run test and are tested on their rescue and medical skills.
 Only then are they formally interviewed and considered for an Ocean Lifeguard position.

 Palm Beach County’s Ocean Rescue team is of the highest professional caliber.
 It is well worth noting that the majority of our team are certified as Emergency Medical Technicians (EMT), a step above EMR certification.
+Ocean Rescue lifeguards have reached over 9,000 participants a year in their public education events.

 As a United States Lifesaving Association (USLA) Certified Agency, our Ocean Rescue team members are also authorized to provide training for individual Palm Beach County Open Water Lifeguard certification.

-“Ocean Rescue is about team unity,” says North County District Captain Julia Leo with pride.
+“Ocean Rescue is about team unity,” says North County District Supervisor Julia Leo with pride.
 “The lifeguards train hard to work seamlessly together in life and death situations—they’re always focused on public safety and the welfare of our park patrons.
 It’s a great feeling when tragedy is averted and a life is saved because everyone worked together as a team.”

-“Ocean Rescue has evolved and grown to keep pace with its rapidly changing environment,” agreed Ocean Rescue Lieutenant Rick Welch.
+“Ocean Rescue has evolved and grown to keep pace with its rapidly changing environment,” agreed Ocean Rescue Captain Rick Welch.
 “Each of us brings his or her strengths to create a really exceptional public safety team.
 I’m privileged to be a part of it.”